 Her beautiful new cookbook Ladled: Nourishing Soups for All Seasons has a spectacular recipe for German lentil soup.

-2 small/1 large yellow onion, peeled and chopped
+- 2 yellow onions small, peeled and chopped

-6 medium potatoes, peeled or scrubbed and diced (you can leave the skin on)
+- 6 potatoes medium, peeled or scrubbed and diced

 In a large pot over medium heat, cook the bacon until crispy, flipping as needed to cook evenly.
 Remove the bacon, place on towel lined plates and then crumble when cooled.
 Drain all but 2 tablespoons of the extra bacon grease from the pan.
 Over medium to medium-high heat, saute the onions, carrots, and garlic in the bacon grease for about 5 minutes or until softened.